nickgaray/osh-docker-template/README.md

 This docker template allows you to point to a specific branch and repository URL in order to clone, build, and deploy your own nodes in a containerized environment.

+## TL;DR

+To quickly get OSH running with the default project and settings, clone this repository and run:

+    docke compose up

+Then go to http://localhost:8080/sensorhub/admin and login in with username "admin", password "admin".

 ## Cloning this Repository

     git clone https://github.com/nickgaray/osh-docker-template.git